 Why Innovation Funding Continues to Elude Small Businesses

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Two federal programs that help foster small-business innovation have struggled for financial support this year.
+Opinions expressed by Entrepreneur contributors are their own.Two federal programs that help foster small-business innovation have struggled for financial support this year.
 The Small Business Innovation Research and Small Business Technology Transfer programs limp along from year to year on annual authorizations, waiting for lawmakers to get up the gumption to make their more than $2 billion in funding permanent.

 An agreement to reauthorize the funding for a year almost coalesced last summer, but then ground to a halt when the Senate and House couldn't agree on language that might have helped venture capitalists invest and helped more-established businesses qualify for the funding.